NuruProgramming/Nuru/docs/en/keywords.md

-## KEYWORDS
+# KEYWORDS

-### Reserved

-The keywords used in Nuru are below.
-Note that these words cannot be used as identifiers
+Keywords in Nuru are reserved words that have special meanings and cannot be used as identifiers for variables, functions, or classes.
+This page covers the syntax and usage of keywords in Nuru, including reserved keywords and built-in functions.

+## Reserved Keywords

+The table below lists the reserved keywords in Nuru.
+These words have specific meanings in the language and cannot be used as identifiers:

 <table style="display: inline-table; width: 100%; text-align: center">
 <tbody>
   <tr>